Console terminology: In the Maverics Console, the combination of applications,

 Each tool can have its own OAuth scopes and token TTL, enabling least-privilege access.
 A read-only tool gets narrow scopes; a write tool gets broader scopes.
 Tool names support exact matching and regex patterns for wildcarding.Inbound vs Outbound

 This is the critical architectural distinction.
 Inbound configuration (transports, OAuth) controls how agents connect TO the Orchestrator.
 Outbound configuration (upstream, token exchange) controls how the Orchestrator connects to backend services.
-They are independently configured.Interface
+They are independently configured.Setup

 - Console UI